hatr1ck/ProgrammingBuddiesStarter/README.md

 Hello!
 You landed on a ProgrammingBuddies() community project.
 Currently we working on a Target clone with MERN stack.

+**We are learning here, so no pixel perfect and sutff, close enough is enough**

 **Setup:**

 ### `npm ci`